 - Start adding editorial content as cards to your list

-Using an editorial calendar for your content strategy results in higher quality content, more consistency, more control, and more collaboration in planning and scheduling of posts.
+Using an editorial calendar for your content strategy results in higher quality content, more consistency, more control, and more collaboration in the planning and scheduling of posts.

 4. Assign Work To Your Team and Add Resources

 You can request your writers to create an outline first before proceeding.
 Every additional detail in your Trello cards should make it easier to coordinate content creation.
-With a streamlined way to assign content and oversee current progress and real-time submissions, you can work on other tasks to ensure smooth workflow.
+With a streamlined way to assign content and oversee current progress and real-time submissions, you can work on other tasks to ensure a smooth workflow.

 5. Content Submission and Final Analysis